Fractured Magic: Chapter Sixteen

 “Magic?”
 Roman asked sharply, looking up.
 “What about it?”

-Roman frowned to himself, then continued writing.
-After a minute, he finished and held up a hastily penned letter, fanning it so the ink dried faster.
-“This isn’t the first time I’ve heard rumors of magic, of late.
-Apparently, King Nochdvor was abducted under strange, inexplicable circumstances.
+Roman frowned to himself, then resumed writing, more furiously this time.
+When he finished, he fanned the paper so the ink would dry faster.
+“There’s a reason they asked.
+Apparently, Amos Nochdvor was abducted under strange, inexplicable circumstances.
 Unity’s plan is to send a team to Orean to dig deeper.”

 “What’s in the letter?”
 Maebhe asked.

 Roman looked between her and Dinara, exasperated.
-“You can’t join a game without knowing the key players,” he said, folding the letter carefully.
-“This explains everything I know— and suspect— about the situation.
-Give it to your king; I’m hoping it will help him play.
+“So many questions.
+If Orean is going to be forced to play this game, your king needs to know the key players,” he said, stuffing the letter in an envelope.
+“This explains everything I know—and suspect—about the situation.
+Give it to King Riordan; hopefully, it’ll help him plan his strategy.
 Do not open it yourselves.”

-Roman stuffed the letter into an envelope, then sealed it.
-He passed it to Maebhe who, knowing she’d lose it in a day, passed it to Íde.
+Once the letter was sealed, Roman passed it to Maebhe.
+Maebhe, knowing she’d lose it in a day, passed it to Íde.

-“We should get going,” Ivey said, eyeing the envelope with open curiosity.
+“We should be going,” Ivey said, though he eyed the envelope with open curiosity.

 “Don’t you want to come back into the sewers with us?”
 Maebhe asked with a small smile.
 “It’s such a lovely walk!
-And truth be told, we’d all feel safer having you with us.”
+And to be honest, we’d all feel safer having you with us.”

 Roman nodded his agreement, but when Dinara started down the street, he didn’t follow.
 “I’ll meet you there.
-I have some things I need to do.”
+I have a few things I need to do.”

 Dinara stopped.
 “Are you serious?”